 One of the most clear cut benefits of solar panels is the ability to hedge utility prices.
 In the past ten years, residential electricity prices have gone up by an average of three percent annually.
 By investing in a solar energy system now, you can fix your electricity rate and protect against unpredictable increases in electricity costs.
 If you’re a business or homeowner with fluctuating cash flow, going solar also helps you better forecast and manage your expenses.

 Multiple studies have found that homes equipped with solar energy systems have higher property values and sell more quickly than non-solar homes.
-Appraisers are increasingly taking solar installations into consideration as they value homes at the time of a sale, and as homebuyers become more educated about solar, demand for properties equipped with solar panel systems will continue to grow.
+Appraisers are increasingly taking solar installations into consideration as they value homes at the time of a sale, and as homebuyers become more educated about solar, the demand for properties equipped with solar panel systems will continue to grow.

 Solar is a great way to reduce your carbon footprint.
 Buildings are responsible for 38 percent of all carbon emissions in the U.S., and going solar can significantly decrease that number.
-A typical residential solar panel system will eliminate three to four tons of carbon emissions each year—the equivalent of planting over 100 trees annually.
+A typical residential solar system will eliminate three to four tons of carbon emissions each year—the equivalent of planting over 100 trees annually.

-Companies quickly are realizing the social and economic benefits of adopting solar power.
+Companies are quickly realizing the social and economic benefits of adopting solar power.
 As early adopters pull ahead of the competition, many companies are exploring solar power as a way to keep up.